WUTA46/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a project on basic foundations of SE
+This is a project on how we use shell command line interface